-So the pellet mill maybe happily processing the material into wood pellets at 12% moisture, then a dry pocket of material enters the machine.
+So the pellet mill may be happily processing the material into wood pellets at 12% moisture, then a dry pocket of material enters the machine.
 The lack of moisture will affect the compression within the die.
 It will also affect the ability of the pellet press to generate sufficient heat and pressure.
 This could potentially lead to the process stopping, as the rollers cannot gain traction on the material.
 Or, instead of wood pellets being produced only dust may emerge from the pellet mill.

 Lots of Steam and Blocked Pellet Mill Die

 If the pocket of raw material is considerably higher than 12% moisture content there is a possibility that this could lead to a pellet mill die blockage.
 The first you thing you will notice is considerably more steam emerging from the pellet mill.
 You will then start to hear the pellet mill motor struggling.
 With an internal combustion engine, you will hear the motor start to labour.
-If it’s an electrical motor you will see a spike in the amps the motor is using.
-If this continues then is likely the engine will stall or the electric motor will trip its breaker.
+If it’s an electrical motor you will see a spike in the amps the motor is consuming.
+If this continues then its likely the engine will stall or the electric motor will trip its breaker.

 Lower Wood Pellet Durability

 The previous two examples above of either dust or a blocked pellet mill die are at the extremes.
 The other possibility is just reduced wood pellet quality.
 You may notice that the pellets produced do not have a shiny surface, or they are emerging from the pellet mill with small cracks.
 These lower quality wood pellets will have lower durability.
 They will break more easily producing fines (dust).
-The consequences for the end users could be significant.
+The consequences for the end-user could be significant.
 For instance, with wood fuel pellets fines will produce more ash content during combustion.
 It will also produce more smoke.
 For animal bedding products it will be detrimental to the animal’s health.
 Wood pellets for horse bedding is a premium product.
 However, customers purchase them for the lower dust content compared to wood shavings.
 Therefore, if the wood pellets contain a lot of fines then this will lead to frustrated customers.

 Drying Woody Biomass on a Small Scale

 With large scale pellet plants, rotary dryers are used.
 However, on a small scale, rotary dryers are just not viable.
 Another option that is available is pipe dryers, also known as flash dryers.
-This option is used more frequently for making wood pellets on a small scale, however, there are some downsides.
-Flash dryers are often made up a solid fuel stove, large fan and a long section of snaking pipework with a cyclone separator at the end.
+This option is used more frequently for making wood pellets on a small scale.
+However, there are some downsides.
+Flash dryers are often made up of a solid fuel stove, large fan and a long section of snaking pipework with a cyclone separator at the end.
 The fan pulls the smoke from the stove through the pipework along with the raw material you are trying to dry.
 How successfully it does this depends on the moisture content of the raw material to start with.

 Drying Retention Time

-However, repeatedly passing material through the dryer is also likely to lead to a raw material below 12% moisture.
+However, repeatedly passing the material through the dryer is also likely to lead to a raw material below 12% moisture.
 Therefore the process is not that efficient and can lead to wasting fuel overdrying the raw material.
 Furthermore, passing a fairly dry material through the flash dryer also carries significant fire risk.

 Flash Dryers Lack of Precise Process Control